Lancaster, Pennsylvania has a ton of places for people to see, both tourists and natives.

 It’s a small town, but there’s such a variety of businesses that you’re sure to see something you haven’t before — even if you’ve been to Lancaster already.

 It’s not necessarily “authentic” as far as Lancaster living goes.
-But if you’re mainly going to Lancaster to experience the Amish, Mennonites, and poor urban planning, then Intercourse has you covered pretty well.
+But if you’re mainly going to Lancaster to experience the Amish, Mennonites, and villages, then Intercourse has you covered pretty well.

 #4.
 Bird in Hand